ackertyson/dock-ops/README.md

 Docker CLI helpers, including common development and deployment commands.
 Run these commands in your project directory as you would normal Docker commands.

 Why should you care?
-The biggest benefit--apart from succinctness--is that you can configure how `docker-compose` commands are run on a per-project (and per-mode, i.e., development/production/etc.) basis, specifying which YAML files should be used for each; see the `setup` command below.
+The biggest benefit apart from succinctness is that you can configure how `docker-compose` commands are formulated on a per-project basis (_and_ per-mode, i.e., development/production/etc.), specifying which YAML files should be used for each; see the `setup` command below.
+You might not get how awesome this is until you're managing many different projects which all have different conventions with respect to compose file naming and extending.
+Trust
+me: it's awesome!

 ## Installation